-CHE-1110: Consumer Chemistry - 4 hours
+CHE-1110: Consumer Chemistry (4 hours)

 Consumer applications of fundamental chemistry principles.
 Designed for the liberal arts non-science majors.
-Laboratory required.
-Fee required.
+Cannot be used for credit in any science major.
+Fee: Required.

-CHE-2200: Fundamentals of Chemistry - 4 hours
+CHE-2200: Fundamentals of Chemistry (4 hours)

 A survey of concepts and principles of general inorganic chemistry.
 Introduction to organic chemistry.
-Prerequisites: One year of high school chemistry; MAT-1010 (or higher) with a grade of C- or better.
-Fee required.
+Students may not receive credit for graduation for more than one of the following: CHE-2200 or CHE-2211.
+Fee: Required.
+Prerequisite: C- or higher in MAT-1010 or equivalent and one year of high school chemistry.
 IAI: P1 902L.
-Students may not receive credit for graduation for more than one of the following: CHE-2200 or CHE-2211.

-CHE-2211: General Chemistry I - 4 hours
+CHE-2211: General Chemistry I (4 hours)

 The chemical principles of matter, atomic theory, reactions, bonding, thermochemistry and gases.
-Prerequisites: One year of high school chemistry.
-Students may not receive credit for graduation for more than one of the following: CHE-2200 or CHE-2211; MAT-1010 (or higher) with a grade of C- or better.
+Students may not receive credit for graduation for more than one of the following: CHE-2200 or CHE-2211.
+Prerequisites: C- or higher in MAT-1010 and one year of high school chemistry.
 Fee required.
 IAI: P1 902L.

-CHE-2212: General Chemistry II - 4 hours
+CHE-2212: General Chemistry II (4 hours)

 The chemical principles of phases of matter, solutions, kinetics, equilibrium, acids and bases, solubility, complex ions and coordination compounds, thermochemistry and electrochemistry.
-Prerequisite: Completion of CHE-2211 with a C- or better.
-Fee required.
+Fee: Required.
+Prerequisite: C- or higher in CHE-2211.

-CHE-2300: Introduction to Organic and Biological Chemistry - 4 hours
+CHE-2300: Introduction to Organic and Biological Chemistry (4 hours)

 Introduction to nomenclature and reactions for simple compounds of carbon.
 A study of the composition, structure and function of molecules within organisms.
-Prerequisite: Completion of CHE-2200 or equivalent with a C- or better.
 Students may not receive credit for graduation for both CHE-2300 and CHE-3311.
+Prerequisite: C- or higher in CHE-2200 or equivalent.
 IAI: P1 904L.

-CHE-3000: Chemistry in the World Today - 3 hours
+CHE-3000: Chemistry in the World Today (3 hours)

 Applications of chemical concepts to technological and societal issues.
+Field Trip: Required.
+Fee: Required.
 Prerequisite: Minimum of one year of high school chemistry.
-Field trips.
-Fee required.

-CHE-3005: Health Sciences Applications in Chemistry - 3 hours
+CHE-3005: Health Sciences Applications in Chemistry (3 hours)